Cormyr: A Novel: Plot summary

-This novel involves a conspiracy in the court of Cormyr told in a series of stories set throughout the history of the kingdom, from the days of its foundations up to the date of the main story.
+Cormyr is a novel in which a conspiracy in the court of Cormyr is told in a series of stories which take place from the days of the founding of the kingdom, throughout its history up to the time of the main story.

 Reception

-Gordon Kibblewhite reviewed Cormyr: A Novel for Arcane magazine, rating it a 7 out of 10 overall.
+Gideon Kibblewhite reviewed Cormyr: A Novel for Arcane magazine, rating it a 7 out of 10 overall.
 He comments that "At the heart of this novel is an ordinary but affable tale of a conspiracy in the court of Cormyr. [...]
 We are told of the growth of an encampment of men in a forest glade into a nation; we are told of the village leaders from whom spring a line of kings.
 Then there is the myth of the forest itself - the abode, in turn, of dragons, elves and men.
 The myth of the dragon - a potent symbol at TSR - pervades all of Cormyr's proud past."
 He continues by saying "The chapters which tell of these deeds of long ago succeed far more than most game tie-in novels, in that they add not just flesh and structure to a campaign setting, but a sense of warmth towards the place, as well.
 The words of Tolkien and Leiber, for example, transport you to a magical world, while it is more difficult for a book based on a game to do so.
 Cormyr manages it, though, with much aplomb, making this a valuable aid to those who might wish to adventure in such a land.
 For here you not only have a location, but a whole history."
 Kibblewhite concludes his review by saying, "It's all told at great speed, flicking from age to age like a book of short stories with a common thread.
 As such, it works really well, Sure, it's sometimes pretty cheesy fare, but what did you expect - Dickens?"